I love cooking and having a backyard garden—so when I can put those two things together, it makes for a great day!

 - Check the water level every 15 minutes or so and add more water if it is getting low.
-This will prevent the bottom the artichokes from burning and ensure that they continue to cook evenly.
+This will prevent the bottom of the artichokes from burning and ensure that they continue to cook evenly.

 - To make the lemon butter sauce, melt 3 tablespoons of butter in a microwave-safe bowl.
-Add remaining lemon juice and a pinch of salt.
+Add the remaining lemon juice and a pinch of salt.
 Stir to combine.